-‘Psychobilly’ rock band Reverend Horton Heat vows to keep concert dates despite coronavirus
+‘Psychobilly’ rock band Reverend Horton Heat vows not to cancel concert dates over coronavirus

 Concerts being canceled due to the ongoing coronavirus pandemic has resulted in constitutional concerns being raised by Reverend Horton Heat, an internationally touring “psychobilly” band refusing to postpone upcoming performances because of COVID-19.

-Jim Heath, the group’s frontman better known by the stage name Revered Horton Heat, said in a series of social media posts Friday and Saturday that his band will not cancel any gigs over COVID-19, the infectious and potentially deadly respiratory disease caused by the novel coronavirus.
+Jim Heath, the group’s frontman better known by the stage name Revered Horton Heat, said in a series of social media posts Friday and Saturday that his band will not cancel any gigs over COVID-19, the infectious and potentially deadly respiratory disease caused by the novel coronavirus, and that any postponed dates will be the result of promoters.

 And as cities across the U.S. continue to restrict public gatherings out of an abundance of caution, Mr. Heath urged his fans to fight back against “authoritarian” governments.